Cha chaan teng: Fast service and high efficiency

 Usually, tea restaurants have high customer turnover, at 10–20 minutes for a sitting.
 Customers typically receive their dishes after five minutes.
 The waiters take the order with their left hand and pass the dishes with their right hand.
 This is said to embody Hong Kong's hectic lifestyle.
 During peak periods, long queues form outside many restaurants.

 Long working hours

 The staff in a cha chaan teng work long hours, sometimes also night shifts.

 Trend

 Because of the limited land and expensive rent, cha chaan tengs are gradually being replaced by chain restaurants, such as Café de Coral, Maxim's, and Fairwood.
 As chain restaurants dominate the market, Hong Kong's cha chaan teng culture is disappearing.
-They are, however, increasing in popularity overseas, with many opening up in Cantonese diaspora communities as a casual alternative to more traditional Chinese Restaurants.
+They are, however, increasing in popularity overseas, with many opening up in Cantonese diaspora communities as a casual alternative to more traditional Chinese restaurants.

 Common phrases and abbreviations

-To speed up the ordering process, waiters use a range of abbreviations when writing down orders (essentially, a Cantonese equivalent to the phenomenon of American diner lingo).
+To speed up the ordering process, waiters use a range of shorthands when writing down orders (essentially, a Cantonese equivalent to the phenomenon of American diner lingo).